kkaiiwen/EMG-Computer-Cursor-Control/README.md

 5. If interference occurred, compare unwanted signal amplitude with the desired signal.
 6. If the unwanted signal was much smaller, accept the placement.
 If similar, either adjust the gain or select a new electrode position.

 During testing, thresholds are refined to ensure reliable detection of muscle activity while reducing false activations.
-This leads to differences between the initial estimates and the final values used in the EMG Cursor Control Programme.
+This leads to differences between the initial estimates and the final values used in the EMG Cursor Control Program.

 ## Usage

 1. Place electrodes on the target muscles.
 2. Record EMG signals with MyDaq/oscilloscope to set initial thresholds and match your own EMG signal strength.
 3. Check for cross-activation and adjust electrode placement or amplifier gain if needed.
-4. Update the threshold values in the **EMG Cursor Control Programme** with your calibrated values.
+4. Update the threshold values in the **EMG Cursor Control Program** with your calibrated values.
 5. Connect the **Arduino Leonardo** to your PC.
-6. Upload the **EMG Cursor Control Programme** to the Arduino.
+6. Upload the **EMG Cursor Control Program** to the Arduino.
 7. Contract the mapped muscle to trigger cursor movements (left, right, up, down) or a click.
-8. Fine-tune thresholds in the programme if necessary.
+8. Fine-tune thresholds in the program if necessary.